 Certificate of Appropriateness

-Any exterior work, including repairs, new construction or site work on a Historic Landmark or on a structure or property located in the Downtown Commercial Historic District or the Residential Historic District must receive a Certificate of Appropriateness (COA) before the work begins.
+Any exterior work, including repairs, new construction or site work on a Historic Landmark or on a structure or property located in the Downtown Commercial Historic District, the Sanford Avenue Historic District, and the Residential Historic District must receive a Certificate of Appropriateness (COA) before the work begins.
+A COA is required for demolition and new construction in the Georgetown Residential Historic District.

 Historic Preservation Board

-The Historic Preservation Board oversees Sanford’s historic commercial district, which was established in 1985, and the residential historic district, which was established in 1993.
-The board promotes the educational, cultural, and economic welfare of the City by preserving and protecting visible reminders of the history and cultural heritage of the city, state and country as well as by encouraging new developments that will be harmonious with the existing historic area.
-The Board meets on the 3rd Wednesday of each month at 5:30 PM.
+The seven member Historic Preservation Board oversees the four historic districts and promotes the historic and cultural heritage of the City, and encourages new development that will be harmonious with the existing historic areas.
+The Board meets on the third Wednesday of each month at 5:30 p.m.